 If you want to spend time out on the water, without actually being *in* the water, you’ll need something to float around on.
 I personally recommend the inflatable options because they’re easier to pack into cars for transportation to lakes.
 Of course, the shorter lake/recreational kayak can be Tetris squeezed into a car if needed.
 In terms of how much money you’ll spend kayaks are significantly less expensive than SUPs.
 They’ll both get you on the water, but your experience will be different — paddle boards offer more of a full body workout, if you’re into that.

 I won’t go out onto the water without a dry bag, simply because I don’t trust myself not to drop it or flip my kayak.
 If you’re more confident on the water or if you’re leaving your phone and keys on shore a basic backpack will get the job done.
-Technically you could trust your LifeProof or Otterbox phone case…but that won’t save your phone if you drop it.
+Technically you could trust your phone to a LifeProof case [if you use iPhone or Samsung]…but that won’t save your phone if you drop it.
 A dry bag can be rolled down with air in it to keep it afloat if it goes overboard.
+The Nite Ize Run Off line has some amazing options for smaller dry bags [ie: perfect for phones, snacks, etc].

 Drinks, Snacks + Sunscreen